programminghistorian/ph-submissions/en/drafts/originals/natural-language-inference-historical-text.md

 activity: analyzing
 difficulty: 3
 topics: [python, distant-reading, machine-learning]
-abstract: This lesson demonstrates how to use text embeddings, zero-shot classification, and dimensionality reduction in Python to analyze historical legal texts, using nineteenth-century British Columbia court rulings on Chinese immigration as a case study.
+abstract: This lesson demonstrates how to use zero-shot Natural Language Inference (NLI) classification in Python to assess authorial stance in historical legal texts, using nineteenth-century British Columbia court rulings on Chinese immigration as a case study.
+It covers preparing a corpus (including removing quoted passages with fuzzy string matching), designing classification labels, running sentence and window-level classification, validating against a manually labelled evaluation sample, and applying robustness checks.
 mathjax: true
 avatar_alt: Visual description of lesson image.
 doi: XX.XXXXX/phen0000